raphael-group/HiRef/README.md

 # Hierarchical Refinement (HiRef)

-This is the repository for the paper **["Hierarchical Refinement: Optimal Transport to Infinity and Beyond,"](https://arxiv.org/pdf/2503.03025)** which scales optimal transport **linearly in space** and **log-linearly in time** by using a hierarchical strategy that constructs multiscale partitions from low-rank optimal transport.
+This is the repository for **["Hierarchical Refinement: Optimal Transport to Infinity and Beyond,"](https://openreview.net/forum?id=EBNgREMoVD)** (ICML 2025) which scales optimal transport **linearly in space** and **log-linearly in time** by using a hierarchical strategy that constructs multiscale partitions from low-rank optimal transport.

 In the section below, we detail the usage of Hierarchical Refinement which complements the simple example notebooks:
 ```markdown